-- 4. Administrator's Responsibility - a.
+4. Administrator's Responsibility

+- a.
 It is the administrator's responsibility to require students to attend all assigned classes and study halls.
-It is also the administrator's responsibility to be familiar with all procedures governing attendance and to apply these procedures uniformly to all students, to maintain accurate records on student attendance and to prepare a list of the previous day's absences stating the status of each.
+It is also the administrator's responsibility to be familiar with all procedures governing attendance and to apply these procedures uniformly to all students, to maintain accurate records on student attendance, and to prepare a list of the previous day's absences stating the status of each.
 Finally, it is the administrator's responsibility to inform the student's parent or guardian of the student's attendance and to work cooperatively with them and the student to solve attendance problems. - b.
-In accordance with Minnesota Compulsory Instruction Law, Minn.
-Stat. § 120.101, the students of the School District are REQUIRED to attend all assigned classes and/or study halls every day school is in session, unless the student has been excused by the School Board from attendance because the student has already completed state and School District standards required to graduate from high school, has withdrawn, or has a valid excuse for absence. - c.
-School administrators will make the final determination if an absence is unexcused or excused, even with a signed note from the parent. - B. Attendance Procedures - 1.
-Excused Absences - a.
-To be considered an excused absence, the student's parent or legal guardian may be asked to verify, in writing, the reason for the student's absence from school.
-A note from a physician or a licensed mental health professional stating that the student cannot attend school is a valid excuse. - b.
-The following reasons shall be sufficient to constitute excused absences: - (1) Illness. - (2) Serious illness or emergency in the student's immediate family. - (3) A death or funeral in the student's immediate family or of a close friend or relative.
+In accordance with the Minnesota Compulsory Instruction Law, Minnesota.
+Statutes, section 120A.22, the students of the school district are REQUIRED to attend all assigned classes and/or study halls every day school is in session, unless the student has been excused by the school board from attendance because the student has already completed state and school district standards required to graduate from high school, has withdrawn, or has a valid excuse for absence.

+B. Attendance Procedures